-Danielle Castonzo of Indiana University and Ivy Turinsky of School Year Abroad France have won News-Decoder’s $1,000 contest highlighting big global issues.
+Danielle Castonzo of Indiana University and Ivy Turinsky of School Year Abroad France have won News-Decoder’s writing contest.

 Nuclear weapons, renewable energy, criminal justice, refugees, terrorism, drugs, nationalism, urban growth, sex trafficking — students who submitted work to a $1,000 contest organized by News-Decoder tackled a wide range of pressing global issues through articles, photographs, art work and a podcast.

 Their multimedia stories came from Asia, the Middle East, Europe and North America — home to the 11 institutions in News-Decoder’s pilot program.
 Participants were asked to address global issues relating to conflict, development, economics, the environment, human rights or security.

 A three-person jury awarded the $500 first prize in the university category to Danielle Castonzo of Indiana University.
 Castonzo’s story, which we will publish later this week, focused on Hiroshima’s efforts to conserve architectural remains that survived the explosion of an atomic bomb on the Japanese city in 1945.

 Ivy Turinsky of School Year Abroad France won first prize in the high school segment, also worth $500.
 Turinsky wrote about the attacks in Paris last November that killed 130 people.
 We will be publishing her story, as well.

 The prize money was donated by a supporter who asked to remain anonymous but who has backed News-Decoder’s mission since our crowd-funding campaign a year ago.

 - Bernd Debusmann, a former columnist for Reuters who has worked as a correspondent, bureau chief and editor in Europe, Latin America, the Middle East, Africa and United States;